Are These Consumer Discretionary Stocks a Great Value Stocks Right Now?

 Luckily, Zacks has developed its own Style Scores system in an effort to find stocks with specific traits.
 Value investors will be interested in the system's "Value" category.
 Stocks with both "A" grades in the Value category and high Zacks Ranks are among the strongest value stocks on the market right now.

-One company to watch right now is Central Garden & Pet (CENTA).
-CENTA is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
-The stock is trading with a P/E ratio of 15.10, which compares to its industry's average of 18.51.
-CENTA's Forward P/E has been as high as 22.20 and as low as 13.22, with a median of 16.96, all within the past year.
+PlayAGS (AGS) is a stock many investors are watching right now.
+AGS is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-CENTA has a P/S ratio of 0.8.
-This compares to its industry's average P/S of 1.06.
+Another notable valuation metric for AGS is its P/B ratio of 5.47.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 6.53.
+Over the past 12 months, AGS's P/B has been as high as 8.58 and as low as 3.25, with a median of 6.17.

-Investors could also keep in mind The Container Store (TCS), an Consumer Products - Discretionary stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+AGS has a P/S ratio of 1.07.
+This compares to its industry's average P/S of 2.72.

-The Container Store also has a P/B ratio of 1.30 compared to its industry's price-to-book ratio of 7.99.
-Over the past year, its P/B ratio has been as high as 3, as low as 1.22, with a median of 1.75.
+Investors could also keep in mind Century Casinos (CNTY), an Gaming stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Value investors will likely look at more than just these metrics, but the above data helps show that Central Garden & Pet and The Container Store are likely undervalued currently.
-And when considering the strength of its earnings outlook, CENTA and TCS sticks out as one of the market's strongest value stocks.
+Century Casinos is currently trading with a Forward P/E ratio of 17.01 while its PEG ratio sits at 1.93.
+Both of the company's metrics compare favorably to its industry's average P/E of 112.15 and average PEG ratio of 6.83.

 Zacks Top 10 Stocks for 2022